Telehealth: A Timely

 Traditional Healthcare Can Be Inconvenient, Inaccessible and Expensive

 If you needed treatment today for something like a urinary tract infection (UTI), or an unwelcome genital outbreak, what would you do?
 Your day would probably go something like this.
-Take off work to go into a doctor’s office, or walk-in urgent care clinic.
+Take off work to go into a medical provider's office, or walk-in urgent care clinic.
 Wait until the provider can see you, and then explain your symptoms for the “umpteenth” time.
 You get yet another test that you have to pay for even though you already know what your diagnosis is.
 Then, when you get your prescription, you have to run to the pharmacy as fast as possible before you can finally begin treatment.

 You’re Not Alone